Slymeball/Figura-Wiki/docs/panel/settings.md

 - Popup Menu [key] picks which keybind should be used for the popup menu.
 - Reload Avatar [key] picks which keybind should reload the local avatar.
 - Panic Button [key] picks which keybind should stop rendering all Figura avatars.
+- Wardrobe Button [key] picks which keybind should open the wardrobe.
 - Menu Button Location [dropdown] chooses where the button for the Figura panel should be.
 - Update Type [dropdown] chooses which update channel should be used for warning the user about a new version.
+- Default Trust Level [dropdown] picks which trust level new players will use.
+- Chat Emojis [bool] allows Figura to parse messages for emojis registered within Figura.
 - Enable Easter Eggs [bool] allows all easter eggs in Figura to be used.

 ## Dev